Summonshr/electron-notebook/README.md

 - [x] Restore categories when notes restoed from crash
 - [x] Add context menus to delete notes
 - [x] Add confirm dialogues to various actions
+- [x] Add CK Editor
-- [x] Support markdown for note taking
+- [x] Add favourites
-- [ ] Add simple text editor
+- [ ] Add To Do list

+Packages used apart from core packages
+- CKEditor
+- Electron Context Menu
+- Lodash
+- Moment
+- Portal Vue
+- Vuex Persist

+No build option are provided as currently the data structure has not been finalized yet

 Fire any queries at summonshr@gmail.com